At the start of your Bitcoin & crypto journey, but unsure how to buy your first bitcoin?

 Head to ‘withdraw’ in the wallet and input the receiving address, ensuring to select only the Bitcoin network.

-If you are withdrawing to a private Bitcoin wallet, you’ll need to locate the ‘receiving’ address.
+If you’re withdrawing to a private Bitcoin wallet, you’ll need to locate the ‘receiving’ address.

-For more information on crypto storage, we have a dedicated resource.
+For more information on crypto storage, see our Ultimate Guide to Storing Cryptocurrency.

 Buying Bitcoin on Coinbase